 Step 1: Remove the Protective Cap Covering the Screw

-This is usually a plastic disc indicating hot or cold; it might be red or blue or have the letters “H” or “C” on it.
-You can pop it out with a flathead screwdriver.
+There are usually plastic caps that indicate the handle controls hot or cold.
+These might be red or blue or have the letters “H” or “C” on them.
+You can pop the cap off with a flathead screwdriver.

-Once the plastic disc is removed, you will see a screw underneath.
-Using a Phillips screwdriver, remove the screw and remove the handle.
+Once the plastic cap has been removed, you should see a screw underneath.
+Use a Phillips screwdriver to remove the screw and then remove the handle.

 Step 3: Unscrew the Nut

 You should now see a nut at the base of the main stem the handle sits over.
-Using your wrench, loosen and remove this nut.
+Use your wrench to loosen and remove this nut.

 Step 4: Remove the Stem

-Lift out the main stem of the faucet revealing the seat washer and o-ring.
+Lift out the main stem of the faucet to reveal the seat washer and o-ring.

-To differentiate between the two, the seat washer will be thicker than the o-ring and held in place with a brass screw.
+If you’re unsure which is which, the seat washer will be thicker than the o-ring and is held in place with a brass screw.

 Step 5: Check for Wear and Damage